avigupta2798/avigupta2798/README.md

 #### Welcome to my profile
-- Final year IT Undergraduate at ADGITM 📚
+- IT graduate from ADGITM 📚

 - Data Analytics Enthusiast 🕸️